vkontrimas/squint/README.md

 ### Storytime
 Wrote this because I got fed up with the tiny 3s delay of my `maim + imagemagick` solution on my 4k screen.
-Rather than looking for existing solutions, I decided to play around with X11 and OpenGL a little.
-Consequently, I am also calling directly into XLib and loading GL functions myself.
+Rather than looking for existing solutions, I decided to play around with X11 and OpenGL.
+For this reason, I am calling directly into XLib and loading GL functions myself.

 # To do
 - ~~Pixelate~~